Veronika Erjavec: 2019

 Erjavec started season with the tournament held in Tabarka, Tunisia.
 She became champion in doubles with her Bosnian partner, Nefisa Berberović.
 In May, Erjavec played her first singles final in Croatia at Tučepi.
 She lost to Czech Johana Marková in the final, but won her second title of the season with Berberović in the doubles final.
-In June, she reached the third doubles championship of the season alongside Berberović in Bosnia and Herzegovina.
+In June, she reached the third doubles championship of the season, alongside Berberović in Bosnia and Herzegovina.

 2022

 In May 2022, she won a tournament in Split, Croatia, with her partner Lea Bošković.
 The duo also won a $25k tournament in Austria.
-Erjavec then entered the final of the tournament held in Brasov, Romania in June.
+Erjavec then entered the final of the tournament held in Brașov, Romania in June.
 She won another championship with her Croatian partner Bošković at Tarviso, Italy in July.

+2023

+In April, Erjavec won her first singles tournament in Osijek, Croatia.
+Partnering Dalila Jakupović, she won her first WTA 125 doubles title at the Iași Open, defeating Irina Bara and Monica Niculescu in the final.

+2024

+Partnering Darja Semeņistaja, Erjavec won the doubles title at the Canberra Tennis International, overcoming Kaylah McPhee and Astra Sharma in the final.

+She was runner-up at the WTA 125 Cali Open, having defeated fourth seed Chloé Paquet, Francesca Jones, Jazmín Ortenzi and Panna Udvardy, before losing the championship match to second seed Irina-Camelia Begu in the final.
+At the same tournament, partnering Kristina Mladenovic, Erjavec won the doubles title, defeating Tara Würth and Katarina Zavatska in the final.

+2025: Major, top 100 singles debuts, WTA Tour doubles title

+Erjavec made her Grand Slam main draw debut at the 2025 Australian Open after conceding just 13 games across three qualifying matches.
+However, she was unable to maintain that good form as she lost in the first round to Suzan Lamens in straight sets.

+Partnering Panna Udvardy, she won her first WTA Tour doubles title at the Iași Open, defeating María Lourdes Carlé and Simona Waltert in the final.